cloudflare/workers-sdk/.changeset/brown-wasps-fail.md

 "wrangler": minor
 ---

-feature: add `deployment view` and `deployment rollbak` subcommands
+feature: add `wrangler deployment view` and `wrangler rollback` subcommands

-`deployment view <deployment-id>` will get the details of a deployment, including bindings and usage model information.
+`wrangler deployment view [deployment-id]` will get the details of a deployment, including bindings and usage model information.
 When using the `--content` option, the command will return the script content for that deployment.
 This information can be used to help debug bad deployments or get insights on changes between deployments.

-`deployment rollback [deployment-id]` will rollback to a specific deployment in the runtime.
+`wrangler rollback [deployment-id]` will rollback to a specific deployment in the runtime.
 This will be useful in situations like recovering from a bad deployment quickly while resolving issues.
 If a deployment id is not specified wrangler will rollback to the previous deployment.
 This rollback only changes the code in the runtime and doesn't affect any code or configurations in a developer's local setup.